Best London walks

 Explore Walthamstow Wetlands, London Fields and more green spaces on the Green Link Walk, a 15-mile walking and wheeling route that stretches from Epping Forest to Peckham town centre.
 Follow the Green Link Walk signs along this accessible route which links up with five other Walk London routes.

-London is made up of 40% green space and is the world's first National Park City, so build up your step count at one of the 3,000 parks of varying sizes.
+London is made up of 47% green space and is the world's first National Park City, so build up your step count at one of its 3,000 parks.
 Explore the sights and sounds of London's best parks, from finding the deer at Richmond Park to spotting pelicans and parakeets at St James's Park near Buckingham Palace.

 Find one of the many canal routes for a different perspective on London.
 Walk the Regent's Canal from Camden Lock to King's Cross and see the man-made wonders of the locks used for raising and lowering boats along the way.